lcanoi/my-webpage/content/en/project/web-app-example/index.md

 title: Web App Example - Web search of books by their ISBN code (ES)
 subtitle: ""
 date: 2021-02-20T03:58:45.024Z
-summary: This is a React.js app where you can Register as an user, web search for books by introducing their ISBN code, and add your favorites to a list
+summary: This is a React.js app where you can Register as an user, web search for books by introducing their ISBN code, and add your favorites to a list.
 draft: false
 featured: false
 tags: